alikureishy/BlockChain/README.md

 Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® web site)[https://nodejs.org/en/].

-#### Configuration

-- Use NPM to initialize the project (package.json will ensure that all the relevant project dependencies are installed).
+Then, clone this repository to your local machine, and run the following command from within the project folder:
 ```
-npm init
 npm install
 ```
+The project is now ready for use.

 ### Launching the server